2013 Philippine House of Representatives elections in Metro Manila: Navotas

 Toby Tiangco is the incumbent.
 He is under Partido Navoteño, the ruling local party, which will contest this election at the banner of the United Nationalist Alliance.
 (He is also UNA's national secretary-general.)

 Parañaque

 1st District

-Incumbent Edwin Olivarez is running for mayor against Benjo Bernabe; his brother Eric is his party's nominee.
+Incumbent Edwin Olivarez is running for mayor against Benjo Bernabe; his brother Eric Olivarez is his party's nominee.

 2nd District

 Incumbent Roilo Golez is term limited.
 His party nominates former mayor Joey Marquez, however he is running as independent.
 Marquez will be challenged by incumbent vice mayor Gustavo Tambunting.

 Pasay

 Imelda Calixto-Rubiano is the incumbent.